singh-man/books/crackingTheCoding/08_recursionAndDynamicProgramming.md

 Because we insert left and right parentheses at each index in the string, and we never repeat an index, each string is guaranteed to be unique.

 **8.10    Paint  Fill:** Implement the "paint fill" function that one might see on many image editing programs.
-That is, given a screen (represented by a two-dimensional array of colors), a point, and a new color, fill in the surrounding area until the color changes from the original color. pg 136
+That is, given a screen (represented by a two-dimensional array of colors), a point, and a new color, fill in the surrounding area until the color changes from the original color.

 SOLUTION